mcbosch/mcbosch/README.md

 A project I'm actively developing, focused on innovative approaches in my areas of interest.

 ## Tagline
-Mathematician with a nice grade, passionate about programming, biology, Graph Theory, and Machine Learning.
+Mathematician, passionate about programming, biology, Graph Theory, and Machine Learning.

 ---